EthanGunter/Altargene/Worldbuilding and Lore/Organizations/Auspex Empire.md

+#worldbuilding
-The first great civilization in the AltarGene star system.
-Founded by %AUSPEX_FOUNDER% who wrote The Uhrison, the Auspex' strict adherence to its principles and meticulous reproduction rituals keeps the empire at great strength, even when their dissidents outnumber them 10 to 1.
+*The first great civilization in the AltarGene star system.
+Founded by %AUSPEX_FOUNDER% who wrote The Uhrison, the Auspex' strict adherence to its principles and meticulous reproduction rituals keeps the empire at great strength, even when their dissidents outnumber them 10 to 1.*

 #### Method of Control:
 Monarchic.
 All members of the empire are wholly subject to the monarch, and the monarch sacrifices their personal identity to pursue the vision of the Auspex (consider the catholic church and their vast hierarchy of authority all serving the same ideology).
 Leadership is primarily passed to the first capable descendant at *retirement*, though challenges for power during the change of leadership is expected of those who believe they have mastered The Way to a greater capacity than the successor (though this mostly just serves to demonstrate the new heir's power and sovereignty).